lkwate/neural-question-generation/README.md

 # question-generation
 Our system is based on BERT model and Transformer, which generate question for question answering based on text corpus.

-Some person who know about current literature of natural language processing may be wondering that our system is based on BERT model and Transformer separately.
+Some person who have knowledge about current literature of natural language processing may be wondering that our system is based on BERT model and Transformer separately.

 ## Introduction